Montanans used to live and let live. Now bitter confrontations cloud Big Sky Country.

 “The extremists have stolen everything,” she said.

 She’s a fourth-generation Montanan whose grandfather worked for the Great Northern Railway.
-Widowed with a young son at 31, Fisher was practicing law downtown in 2009 when she ran for mayor, and served one term as a fiscal conservative, with a suspicion of Washington common in Montana, opposing, for example, federal money to upgrade the municipal airport.
+Widowed with a young son at 31, Fisher was practicing law downtown in 2009 when she ran for mayor, and served one term as a fiscal conservative.
+She governed with a suspicion of Washington common in Montana, opposing, for example, federal money to upgrade the municipal airport.

-She had “an open mind” to Trump, whose pledge to roll back federal regulations in Washington resonated, she said.
+Fisher had “an open mind” to Trump, whose pledge to roll back federal regulations in Washington resonated, she said.
 But she soon felt a sense of dread that the local Republican committee, where she was an active member, was using the president’s popularity to enable a fringe to flourish.

 One major provocation, she said, came when the committee chairman told members at a 2018 meeting they could not publicly endorse primary candidates the local party was not supporting.
 “They were lurching toward authoritarianism,” she recalled.